ankitects/anki-manual/src/math.md

         \(\sqrt{x}\)

-4. If you click the Cards…​ button, you’ll see a preview of how the equation will appear when the card is reviewed.
+4. If you click the Cards… button, you’ll see a preview of how the equation will appear when the card is reviewed.

 Anki’s MathJax support expects content in TeX format.
 If you’re not